goodwinamundson/team-profile-generator/README.md

   ![MIT](https://img.shields.io/badge/MIT-license-green)

-  ### Description
+  ## Description
-  the purpose of this project was to create an app that can be downloaded on to the user's computer and then used to create an html file showing a project's team members, their titles, emails, and other information about the team.
+  The purpose of this project was to create an app that can be downloaded on to the user's computer and then used to create an html file showing a project's team members, their titles, emails, and other information about the team.

   ## Table of Contents